This guidance covers situations in which we have a duty to notify certain persons.

 Where the Keeper is notifying the proprietor or a person who is able to complete title, she will notify to the same address as that used by the applicant for their notification.
 It is unlikely that an email address will be available in these circumstances since the name and address identified are likely to be taken from historical records.

-Where the Keeper is notifying the Crown, whether the Crown Estate Commissioners or the Queen's and Lord Treasurer's Remembrancer, a standard form of notification will be used.
+Where the Keeper is notifying the Crown, whether the Crown Estate Commissioners or the King's and Lord Treasurer's Remembrancer, a standard form of notification will be used.

 Rectification of the register